beele/homebridge-unifi-protect-camera-motion/README.md

 ## Installation:
 To install this plugin simple type `sudo npm install homebridge-unifi-protect-camera-motion -g --unsafe-perm=true`.

+If you have trouble installing make sure you have the required dependencies installed to build node-canvas from source.
+This can be done by executing the command for your operating system as listed table under `Compiling` on the [node-canvas github page](https://github.com/Automattic/node-canvas#compiling), further actions are not required.
+After this try running the npm install command again.

 Next open the config.json that contains your Homebridge configuration and add a block like the following one to the platforms array:

 ```javascript